PaulKallio/kukkuu-ui/README.md

 The command should warn when some of the necessary environment is missing.
 You should provide at least the following: `BROWSER_TESTS_USER_NAME`, `BROWSER_TESTS_USER_PASSWORD` and `BROWSER_ENV_URL`.
 The two first you can find from from the secrets repo within the file `kukkuu-admin_e2e-test-keys.txt`.

-Browser tests are ran with GitHub actions once per weekday with the `yarn test:browser:ci` command which runs the tests in headless mode.
+Browser tests are ran with GitHub actions on new PRs and merges into master with the `yarn test:browser:ci` command which runs the tests in headless mode.

 ## Docker